andy-rash/ParkIt/README.md

 # ParkIt

-A simple application to help find parking on the Southern Methodist University campus.
+A simple iOS app to help find parking on campus at Southern Methodist University.

 ## Backend
 Uses a modified LEMP stack: